 So both these men had been led to years of service to the Church by the Good News of the Gospel.
 As bishops of the areas in which they grew up, they had lovingly guided their flocks.
 But in the year 70, they set out together on a new venture, and took the Gospel to a place whose people had never heard it before.
 The historical proof of their journey is a beautiful church on Corfu, an island in the Ionian Sea.
 Small and partially hidden by newer and larger buildings, the church is named for Saints Jason and Sosipater.

 Being the very first to preach Christianity on Corfu made their early years on the island difficult.
 The local governor didn't welcome their efforts, and after tolerating them for a short time he threw them into prison.
 But their confidence in the truth of Jesus Christ was so strong that they converted their fellow prisoners, cynical hardened criminals who had lost all hope.

 When a new governor was appointed, the two were released.
 The governor gave them permission to continue preaching, and later was baptized, having been taught by both saints.
 Jason and Sosipater went on with their work and died in peaceful old age.

-On this day when we remember these two saints, we also read the words of another man who was inspired to preach the Good News.
 In the Book of Acts, the apostle Peter tells the crowd on the day of Pentecost that the promise of salvation is for "all that are far off" (2: 39).
 Jason and Sosipater, already having served admirably as bishops near their homes, understood the importance of these words, and felt the urge to act on them.
 The churches of Corfu remind us of them and those like them who wanted to tell the whole world: Christ is Risen!